"Has fee-earners with expertise to run the most complex commercial cases"The Legal 500 - The Clients Guide to the best Law firms

 Contractual rights and obligations

 It is crucial that businesses understand the terms on which they are contracting with individuals and companies and we can advise you about your contractual rights and obligations, if you have any doubts.

-Our litigation and dispute resolution team has a wide-ranging knowledge and understanding of the best way to prevent and resolve contractual disputes, often through mediation.
+Our dispute resolution team has a wide-ranging knowledge and understanding of the best way to prevent and resolve contractual disputes, often through mediation.
 If that is not possible, we have an enviable track record at achieving success in court.